Bruce Matthews: Professional career

 Matthews is considered to be one of the most versatile offensive linemen to play in the NFL.
 He started in 99 games as a left guard, 67 as a right guard, 87 as a center, 22 as a right tackle, 17 as a left tackle, and was the long snapper on field goals, extra points, and punts.
 Matthews was selected to 14 Pro Bowls, which tied a league record set by Merlin Olsen at the time.
 Matthews was also named a first-team All-Pro nine times and an All-American Football Conference selection 12 times.
 An extremely durable player, he retired after the 2001 season having played more games (296) than any NFL player, excluding kickers and punters, (Note: Since surpassed by Brett Favre; Matthews still holds the record for linemen.) and played in more seasons (19) than any offensive lineman.
 Matthews never missed a game due to injury, and started 229 consecutive games.
-Matthews is the only player who played against the Baltimore Colts in their last game at Memorial Stadium in 1983 and against the Baltimore Ravens in their last game at Memorial Stadium in 1997.
+He is the only player who played against the Baltimore Colts in their last game at Memorial Stadium in 1983 and against the Baltimore Ravens in their last game at Memorial Stadium in 1997.

 1983–86: Guard, center, and tackle

 The Houston Oilers drafted Matthews with the ninth overall pick in the first round of the 1983 NFL draft.
 During his first two seasons, Matthews blocked for future Hall of Fame running back Earl Campbell.
 As a rookie, Matthews played guard and was named to the PFWA NFL All-Rookie Team.
-Before his second season, Matthews was moved from right guard to center, snapping to rookie quarterback Warren Moon.
+Before his second season, Matthews was moved from right guard to center, snapping to quarterback Warren Moon.
 However, Matthews played multiple positions that season due to injuries on the offensive line; at one point he played center, guard, and tackle in successive weeks.
 In 1985 and 1986, Matthews alternated between right and left tackle.

 1987–90: Right guard

 Matthews missed the first eight games of the 1987 season, as held out due to a contract dispute.
-When he returned, Matthews was moved back to right guard.
+Upon his return, Matthews was moved back to right guard.
 He remained at the right guard position in 1988, 1989, and 1990, being named to the Pro Bowl each season.
 Matthews also earned first-team All-Pro recognition each year from the Associated Press (AP), Pro Football Weekly, and The Sporting News.
 He thrived in the run and shoot offensive scheme adopted by the Oilers around this time, which required linemen to be exceptionally agile.
 The holes Matthews opened up helped running back Mike Rozier to consecutive Pro Bowls in 1987 and 1988.